AICoE/log-anomaly-detector/README.md

 ### SOM

-SOM (Self_organizming map) is the unsupervised learning algorithm used to help us quantify the anomalousness of our logs.
+SOM (Self_organizing map) is the unsupervised learning algorithm used to help us quantify the anomalousness of our logs.

 SOM, or Kohonon maps, are a type of unsupervised learning algorithm that "produce a low-dimensional (typically two-dimensional), discretized representation of the input space of the training samples" (wikipedia: https://en.wikipedia.org/wiki/Self-organizing_map).
 The idea to use this type of algorithm for our log data was inspired by a talk by Will Benton (found here: https://www.youtube.com/watch?v=fhuoKe4li6E).

 In short, we intialize a graph of some user-specified fixed dimensions, in our default case 24x24, where each node is an object of the same dimensions as our training data.
-We then iterate through each training example over the graph and find the node that is closest (here using L2 distance) to that trainng example.
+We then iterate through each training example over the graph and find the node that is closest (here using L2 distance) to that training example.
 We then update the value of that node and the neighboring nodes.
-This process will generate a map that resembels the space of our training samples.
+This process will generate a map that resembles the space of our training samples.

 Once the map is trained, we can take a new example, measure its distance to each node on the map and determine how "close"/"similar" it is to our training data.
 This distance metric is how we quantify the spectrum from normal to anomalous and how we generate our anomaly scores.